John Key: Foreign policy issues

 As a first-term MP in 2003, Key criticised the Labour-led government's stance on the Invasion of Iraq, claiming that New Zealand was "missing in action" by failing to support its ANZUS allies, the United States and Australia.
 In August 2007 Key claimed that he would have taken a similar position to Clark and not sent troops to Iraq.
 In response, the Labour-led government argued that his comments from 2003 suggest that Key would have deployed troops had he been prime minister at the time.

 In August 2022, Key described Speaker of the U.S. House of Representatives Nancy Pelosi's visit to Taiwan as "reckless" and provocative towards China during an interview with TVNZ journalist Jack Tame.
 Since Beijing regarded the visit as a violation of the One China Policy, China had downgraded bilateral relations with the United States.
 During his premiership, Key had cultivated a close relationship with President of China Xi Jinping, describing Xi as "extremely trustworthy, very open, consistent."

 In early October 2024, Key opined that Donald Trump was better for the economy while expressing disagreement with his "isolationist" America First foreign policy during the leadup up to the 2024 United States presidential election.
 During an interview with Stuff, Key said: he's [Trump] likely to embrace a bit more market.
 He's likely to have less red tape and he's certainly going to have lower taxes.
 So that bit is good."
 Key also described the Democratic Party candidate and Vice President Kamala Harris' economic policies as "radically left-wing" and more aligned with Senator Bernie Sanders than President Joe Biden.

+In June 2025 Key co-signed a letter with fellow former Prime Minister Helen Clark to criticise the New Zealand government for actions against China.
+The letter cited a number of decisions as potentially souring New Zealand's relationship with China, including: authorising a naval vessel to sail through the Taiwan Strait "despite knowing that would antagonise China", strengthening military ties with the Philippines "at a time when it is in a low-level military stand-off with China in the South China Sea", sending delegations of MPs to Taiwan "knowing that the visit would cause offence".

 Māori issues

-In early August 2024, Key spoke at the National Party's national conference and urged the National-led government to thread carefully on Māori issues including the Treaty Principles Bill (which had been introduced by coalition partner ACT), the planned repeal of section 7AA of the Oranga Tamariki Act 1989 and National's decision to overrule a court ruling on the Marine and Coastal Area (Takutai Moana) Act 2011.
+In early August 2024, Key spoke at the National Party's national conference and urged the National-led government to tread carefully on Māori issues including the Treaty Principles Bill (which had been introduced by coalition partner ACT), the planned repeal of section 7AA of the Oranga Tamariki Act 1989 and National's decision to overrule a court ruling on the Marine and Coastal Area (Takutai Moana) Act 2011.
 He said:

 "The important thing is that we're all New Zealanders and I think everybody wants to live in a place where we can respect one another, get along well and foster a better New Zealand.
 So I'd kind of encourage everyone to maybe take the temperature down a wee bit."